aws-samples/aws-serverless-face-recognition-sentiment-analysis-on-twitter/README.md

 ### Prerequisites

-The Twitter FaceRekognition app is deployed through CloudFormation with an additional Vue.js application configuration.
+This app is deployed through AWS CloudFormation with an additional Vue.js application configuration.
 The following resources are required to be installed:

 - [aws SAM](https://aws.amazon.com/serverless/sam/) - A tool to abstract and simplify CloudFormation stack deployments
 - npm to be able to build the Vue.js app